 Is there anything more Texan than deep-frying a turkey poolside?
 Alex & Red Managing Director Jon Verlander fully embraces the Thanksgiving tradition.

 I typically travel solo, but observing a lawyer with a client at the airport last week made me realize there should be an etiquette guide for business travel with your manager or a client.
-Though I’ve written Road Warrior blogs, I’m certainly no Ms. Manners of the road, but the following seem obvious.
+Though I’ve written Road Warrior blogs, I’m certainly no Ms. Manners of the road, but the following seems obvious.

 The primary rule is to adapt your behavior to that of your manager or client.
 Do not be high-maintenance.
-This can play out in several specific ways as indicated below:
+This can play out in several specific ways, as indicated below:

 1) Luggage.

-If you’re only going for a two-day business trip, ditch the steamer trunk.
-Rid yourself of any thoughts of checking luggage; it is rude and inconsiderate for others to wait a half hour for your 50-pound roller bag to come off the luggage carousel.
+If you’re only going on a two-day business trip, ditch the steamer trunk.
+Eliminate any thoughts of checking luggage; it is rude and inconsiderate for others to wait a half hour for your 50-pound roller bag to come off the luggage carousel.

 A corollary to this rule is not to bring so many clothes that your client/manager thinks that you are auditioning for the next season of “The Bachelor” or “The Bachelorette.”
 This is, after all, a business trip.